Turn the virtual workforce into reality

 What has changed, however, is the speed and ease with which virtual working is now possible.
 For instance, cloud technologies allow colleagues to collaborate on documents instantaneously wherever they are on the planet.
 Tools like Skype for Business allow for real-time communications regardless of location and the explosion of mobile technology means people really can be ‘at the office’ wherever they are.

 However, the virtual workforce is about more than just the available technology.
 It also needs to be seen in relation to a range of additional trends which are beginning to affect businesses everywhere.

 A demand for greater flexibility

 The virtual workforce is now widely possible.
-As a result, many employees have come to expect that they will have the option to work from home a couple of days per week.
-The employers that allow for virtually working are seen as more attractive by prospective job seekers.
+Employees expect that they will have the option to work from home a couple of days per week.
+Those employers that allow for virtually working are more attractive by prospective job seekers.